What to do if Your Roof Vents Leak During the Rain

 Apply New Sealant

 Use a caulk gun to apply a generous layer of roofing cement or sealant around the base of the vent.
 Make sure to cover any cracks or gaps.
+Gently press down on the fresh sealant with a wet finger, then drag it along the seam to create a smooth, even seal.

 Secure the Vent